Atomic Anatomy of Low-Inertia Power Systems: Abstract

 \section{Abstract}

-In this article, we determine a fundamental anatomical modeling parallelism between low-inertia power systems and Bohr's atomic model.
-The proposed atomic architecture will serve as a \textit{microscopic building block}, where we validate the structural analogy of low-inertia power systems using semi-classical quantum approximations in IEEE 9-bus \& 39-bus systems.
-As a future scope of work, detailed modeling \& system stability will be investigated by using pre-quantization and geometric quantization methods.
+In this letter, we determine a fundamental anatomical modeling parallelism between low-inertia power systems and Bohr's atomic model.
+The proposed atomic architecture will serve as a \textit{microscopic building block}, where we validate the structural analogy of low-inertia power systems using semi-classical quantum approximations in IEEE 9-bus system.
+As a future scope of work, detailed modeling \& system stability will be investigated using atomic physics based principles.